The Three Kinds Of Debate

 But as we’ve discussed, a group of people can only become smarter than its smartest member by mashing different viewpoints together.

-This is why research has overwhelmingly shown that a good debate is more productive than a group brainstorming session.
+This explains why research overwhelmingly shows that a good debate is more productive than a group brainstorming session.

 In the next lesson, we’ll learn ground rules for making a good Debate Type 3 happen!